e-mason03/blog/src/posts/2025-10-18-everything-i-learned-in-cs-introduction.md

 tags: posts
 comments: true
 ---
-In less than two months, I will be graduating with a **B.S. in computer science** from the **University of Texas at Austin**.
+In less than two months, I will be graduating with a B.S. in computer science from the University of Texas at Austin.
 In order to prevent everything I’ve learned from immediately vanishing from my brain, I’m beginning a series of essays that recaps every class I’ve taken.
 Hopefully, these essays will also give an insight into the actual content of a computer science degree and prove valuable for prospective computer science students at UT Austin or anywhere else.

 ---